List of Hong Kong national security cases: Elizabeth Tang (9 March 2023)

 On 9 March 2023, Elizabeth Tang, general secretary of the International Domestic Workers Federation and former chief executive of pro-democracy Confederation of Trade Unions, was arrested by the NSD after visiting her imprisoned husband, former opposition lawmaker Lee Cheuk-yan, at Stanley Prison.
 The NSD said the 65-year-old was arrested for suspected collusion with a foreign country or external elements to endanger national security.
-The arrest was filmed exclusively by Beijing mouthpiece Wen Wei Po.

 South China Morning Post reported Tang was the director of Asia Monitor Resource Centre, and suspected by another state-owned media Ta Kung Pao of receiving donations from groups in the United States, Germany and Norway since 1994 to support labour movements in Asia.
-The centre in 2021 dismissed Ta Kung Pao's report as a "false accusation" and stressed the centre is "independent of any local or international organisations”.
+The centre in 2021 dismissed Ta Kung Pao's report as a "false accusation" and stressed the centre was "independent of any local or international organisations”.

-Reports said Tang had only returned to the city recently to visit injured Lee, after leaving for Britain in 2021 when the centre announced dissolution over "intensified" pressure.
+Reports said Tang had left for Britain in 2021 when the centre announced dissolution over "intensified" pressure.

 On 11 March, the NSD arrested Marilyn Tang, the younger sister of Elizabeth Tang, and Frederick Ho, younger brother of opposition veteran Albert Ho on suspicion of conspiracy to pervert the course of justice, after Elizabeth Tang was released on police bail.
 Media reports said the duo were detained for questioning after officers suspected they had taken evidence related to allegations that Elizabeth Tang violated the NSL.
 They were released on bail.

+On 21 December, after having pleaded guilty to perverting the course of public justice, Tang was sentenced to six months in prison.

 Possessing publication (14 March 2023)

 Two males aged 38 and 50 were arrested on 13 March 2023 under the sedition law, according to police and local media reports.
 Police said the publications were capable of "incited hatred or contempt" against the Chinese and Hong Kong governments and the judiciary and "were also capable of inciting others to use violence or disobey the law".
-Two local news outlets reported that the books in question were children's books about sheep and wolves that had led to sedition convictions in a high-profile trial in 2022.
-Ming Pao reported the publications were sent from Britain to Hong Kong.
-In 2021, at the arrests that led to the 2022 trial, police had warned parents to destroy copies of the books, while a senior national security police official said he "should not pose a problem" with merely possessing those publications.
-The police now said the possession of seditious publications was "a serious crime".
-Hong Kong legal scholar Johannes Chan said the arrests highlighted the vagueness of sedition charges.
+According to a summary of facts read out at the sentencing of Leung, the 38-year-old, he had signed for the delivery of children's books about sheep and wolves that had led to sedition convictions in a high-profile trial in 2022.
+In addition, the parcel had also included three books based on the same narrative.
+In 2021, at the arrests that led to the 2022 trial, police had warned parents to destroy copies of the books, while a senior national security police official had said it "should not pose a problem" to merely possess those publications; police said later that the possession of seditious publications was "a serious crime".